 All of these activities have the potential of causing the degradation of the overall quality of Loon Lake through the release of plant matter, soil particles and dissolved nutrients, if these materials reach the lake.
 The theory behind protecting the lake, then, is to inhibit or control the overland movement of water toward the lake, the direct addition of nutrients containing materials to the lake, and the subsurface movement of nutrients to the lake.

-This Handbook promotes the watershed approach to lake protection.
-The watershed approach to lake protection means, in effect, that all lands which
+This handbook promotes the watershed approach to lake protection.
+The watershed approach to lake protection means, in effect, that all lands which contribute water to

-contribute water to an environmentally sensitive end point (a lake in this case) need to be managed to protect the end point.
-A lake is an environmentally sensitive end point because it tends to trap
+an environmentally sensitive end point (a lake in this case) need to be managed to protect the end point.
+A lake is an environmentally sensitive end point because it tends to trap and accumulate

-and accumulate nutrients and then recycle them through ever increasing production of algae and aquatic plants.
+nutrients and then recycle them through ever increasing production of algae and aquatic plants.
 This process is called eutrophication.
-Thus, an excess of nutrients can cause decreased
+Thus, an excess of nutrients can cause decreased clarity and

 While not all lands or all development activities have a significant potential to degrade water quality there is always some potential for degradation if runoff and erosion are not controlled.
 There are certain combinations of land location and land use, in fact, that have great potential for impacts on water quality.
 Locations of concern are those near natural drainage channels both surface and subsurface or near the lake shore.